balmoral/robe/README.md

 # Robe

 - is the best of both worlds with **R**uby **o**n **b**oth **e**nds
-- is an application framework deploying Ruby on both server and client
+- is a full stack application framework for deploying Ruby on both server and client
 - provides a readable, concise, adaptable, object-oriented DOM interface
 - provides simple and powerful **state** management
 - facilitates **binding** the DOM to **state** clearly and simply